Hayfield Fight

 While similar in circumstance and casualties to the Wagon Box Fight, which took place the next day near Fort Phil Kearny, Wyoming, this engagement has not received as much attention by historians.
-In both cases, the soldiers' defensive positions and new arms are considered critical to their holding off the larger forces of the Powder River warriors.
+In both cases, the soldiers' defensive positions and new weapons are considered critical to their holding off the larger forces of the Powder River warriors.
 The Wagon Box Fight was the last major engagement of the war, but native raids continued against travelers and soldiers, the telegraph, and Union Pacific Railway, which was under construction.
 It was brought to an end the next year under treaty.
 Historian Jerome Green believes that the Hayfield Fight "dramatized overall ineffectiveness of military policy in the region prior to its temporary abandonment by the federal government."

 Background

 Fort C.F.
 Smith was founded in 1866 as one of three forts established by the United States to protect emigrants on the Bozeman Trail, which led from Fort Laramie in Wyoming to the gold fields of Montana.
 It was the northernmost and thus the most isolated of the three forts and some 200 miles from Fort Laramie.

 The trail ran through the Powder River Country occupied by the Lakota Sioux, Northern Cheyenne, Northern Arapaho, and Crow.
 The first three tribes bitterly opposed the migrants' use of the Bozeman Trail and the illegal presence of U.S Government forces along the trail.
 In Red Cloud's War, the Lakota and allies responded to these intrusions by repeatedly attacking the soldiers and civilians traversing the trail, and parties associated with the forts.
 In the Fetterman Fight on December 21, 1866, near Fort Kearney, the Lakota achieved a major victory, staging an ambush and killing William J. Fetterman and all 80 soldiers under his command.
 It was the largest defeat of US forces by Native Americans until the Battle of the Little Bighorn.

 The Crow tended to ally with the US forces, as they had been driven from areas of their territory by the Lakota, who increasingly encroached during the 1850s and 1860s.
 Fort C.F.
 Smith was built in the Crow treaty territory of 1851, and some Crow settled near it for trade and protection.
 The winter of 1866–1867 was harsh for the garrison, who had to eat animal grains to survive.
 They were closed off from resupply until late in the spring.

 The Lakota and other Indian attacks near Fort Smith resumed in summer 1867.
 In June the Lakota captured 40 mules and horses from the fort in one raid, drove off the livestock of a military supply train, and harassed the Crow living near the fort.
 On July 12, Crow scouts told the US soldiers that numerous Lakota, Cheyenne, and Arapaho warriors were gathering in the Rosebud Valley, 50 miles east of the fort.